mdhaber/scipy/paper.md

 tests are performed at a fixed confidence level, increasing the number of tests increases the probability of observing a "statistically significant" result, even when the null hypothesis is actually true.
-Carefully designed tests, such as Tukey's HSD (Honestly Significant Difference) Test [@tukey1949comparing], protect against this practice of "data dredging", producing p-values and confidence intervals that account for the number of comparisons performed.
+Carefully designed tests, such as Tukey's honestly significant difference (HSD) test [@tukey1949comparing], protect against this practice of "data dredging", producing p-values and confidence intervals that account for the number of comparisons performed.
 Several such tests rely on the studentized range distribution [@lund1983algorithm], which models the range (i.e. difference between maximum and minimum values) of the means of